dynaroars/dynaroars.github.io/docs/vietcsphd/index.md

 ## Grades and Test Scores
+> For a Ph.D. in CS , these are somewhat important because you have to meet certain minimum to be considered.
+Having a good GPA from a *well-known* school helps!
+But other than that, other documents including ref letters and your statement are much more important.

 - GPA: at least 3.0 in your BS
   - but also consider the rank/prestige of your schools (**if** we know about it)